MicrosoftDocs/sql-docs/docs/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup.md

 1. Insert the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] installation media.
 From the root folder, double-click Setup.exe.
 To install from a network share, locate the root folder on the share, and then double-click Setup.exe.

-2. The Installation Wizard runs the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Installation Center.
+1. The Installation Wizard runs the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Installation Center.
 To create a new installation of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], click **Installation** in the left-hand navigation area, and then click **New [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] stand-alone installation or add features to an existing installation**.

-3. On the Product Key page, select an option to indicate whether you are installing a free edition of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], or a production version of the product that has a PID key.
-For more information, see [Editions and Components of SQL Server 2016](../../sql-server/editions-and-components-of-sql-server-2016.md).

-     To continue, click **Next**.

-4. On the License Terms page, review the license agreement and, if you agree, select the **I accept the license terms** check box, and then click **Next**.
-To help improve [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you can also enable the feature usage option and send reports to [!INCLUDE[msCoName](../../includes/msconame-md.md)].

-5. In the Global Rules window, the setup procedure will automatically advance to the Product Updates window if there are no rule errors.
+1. In the Global Rules window, the setup procedure will automatically advance to the Product Updates window if there are no rule errors.

-6. The [!INCLUDE[msCoName](../../includes/msconame-md.md)] Update page will appear next if the [!INCLUDE[msCoName](../../includes/msconame-md.md)] Update check box in Control Panel\All Control Panel Items\Windows Update\Change settings is not checked.
+1. The [!INCLUDE[msCoName](../../includes/msconame-md.md)] Update page will appear next if the [!INCLUDE[msCoName](../../includes/msconame-md.md)] Update check box in Control Panel\All Control Panel Items\Windows Update\Change settings is not checked.
 Putting a check in the [!INCLUDE[msCoName](../../includes/msconame-md.md)] Update page will change the computer settings to include the latest updates when you scan for Windows Update.

-7. On the Product Updates page, the latest available [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] product updates are displayed.
+1. On the Product Updates page, the latest available [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] product updates are displayed.
 If no product updates are discovered, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Setup does not display this page and auto advances to the **Install Setup Files** page.

-8. On the Install Setup files page, Setup provides the progress of downloading, extracting, and installing the Setup files.
+1. On the Install Setup files page, Setup provides the progress of downloading, extracting, and installing the Setup files.
 If an update for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Setup is found, and is specified to be included, that update will also be installed.

-9. On the Setup Role page, select **[!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Feature Installation**, and then click **Next** to continue to the Feature Selection page.
+1. On **Install Rules** SQL Server Setup checks to identify potential problems that might occur while running Setup.
+If failures occur, click in the **Status** column for more information.
+Otherwise click **Next**.

+1. On **Installation Type** choose either perform a new installation, or add features to an existing installation.
+Click **Next**.

+1. On the Product Key page, select an option to indicate whether you are installing a free edition of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], or a production version of the product that has a PID key.
+For more information, see [Editions and supported features of SQL Server 2017](../../sql-server/editions-and-components-of-sql-server-2017.md).

+     To continue, click **Next**.

+1. On the License Terms page, review the license agreement and, if you agree, select the **I accept the license terms** check box, and then click **Next**.
+To help improve [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you can also enable the feature usage option and send reports to [!INCLUDE[msCoName](../../includes/msconame-md.md)].

-10. On the Feature Selection page, select the components for your installation.
+1. On the Feature Selection page, select the components for your installation.
 A description for each component group appears in the **Feature description** pane after you select the feature name.
 You can select any combination of check boxes.
 For more information, see [Editions and Components of SQL Server 2016](../../sql-server/editions-and-components-of-sql-server-2016.md) and [Editions and Supported Features for SQL Server 2016](../../sql-server/editions-and-supported-features-for-sql-server-2016.md).

      The prerequisites for the selected features are displayed in the **Prerequisites for selected features** pane. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Setup will install the prerequisite that are not already installed during the installation step described later in this procedure.